 Mass suicide as a revolutionary act?
 An explosion in Siberia the size of 5,000 atomic bombs?
-These interesting events will make history a lot more engaging.
+These little-known, interesting events make history a lot more engaging.

 Interesting Events: The Jonestown Massacre, 1978

 Perhaps one of the most disturbing events in modern history, the Jonestown Massacre was the site of the largest recorded mass suicide and the the point of origin for the phrase “drinking the kool-aid”.

 On November 18, 1978, over 900 people from the settlement of Jonestown, Guyana, willingly died from cyanide poisoning.